top of page

 Our policies are in place to ensure your dog's safety, client-groomer transparency, and to maintain the smooth and consistent operation of business to its fullest potential.

-In order to receive our service, all clients must read and agree to the below terms and conditions.
+In order to receive our service, all clients must read and agree to the policy contract found below.

 Dog Grooming Tools